1j01/jspaint/README.md

   hold <kbd>Shift</kbd> while dragging the selection to smear it across the canvas *while it animates*!~~
   Update: This was [due to not-to-spec behavior in Chrome.](https://christianheilmann.com/2014/04/16/browser-inconsistencies-animated-gif-and-drawimage/)
-  I may reimplement this in the future as I really liked this feature.
+  I may reimplement this in the future as I liked this feature.
 * You can open SVG files (because browsers support SVG).
   It's still a completely raster image editor though.
   (And you can't choose a size to render the SVG at.
 It may open super large, or tiny.)